petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates.md

 1. Click _New_ &rarr; _More_.

+1. From the list of widgets, choose the widget your template should target.

+   !!!
+Note
-1. Choose the first _Search Results Template_ from the list.
-The second one is for the Commerce Search Results widget.
+       The first listing for _Search Results Template_ targets the Search Results widget, while the second listing with the same name targets the Commerce Search Results widget.

 1. Using the editors predefined variables, create your template using FreeMarker.

+1. _Save_ the template when finished.

 Once you save the template, you can select it from the Search Results widget.